Pacific Seacraft 34 Sailboat

 boat, including her excellent tracking ability and easy motion in a seaway, combined with

-acceptable maneuverability in the marina and on the river.
+acceptable maneuverability in the marina.

 and more traditionally-oriented cruisers would prefer a heavier full keel design,